kylecarhart/vscode-demo/readme/9-terminal.md

-## Terminal
+## Integrated Terminal

-To open the integrated terminal, you can drag up from the bottom of the screen, or press `Ctrl + ~` (win) or `⌃ + ~` (mac).
+The integrated terminal in VSCode can be accessed by dragging upwards from the bottom of the screen, or by using the shortcut `Ctrl + ~` on Windows or `⌃ + ~` on macOS.

-### Choosing Terminals
+### Terminal Selection

-If you have more than one terminal software installed on your computer, you can choose which one to open by clicking the down arrow next to the plus icon.
+If multiple terminal applications are installed on your system, VSCode allows you to select your preferred one.
+This can be done by clicking the downward arrow next to the plus icon in the terminal pane.

-### Splitting Terminals
+### Terminal Splitting

-You can also split the terminal by choosing the `Split Terminal` option, or clicking the square icon with the line going through it.
+VSCode also supports splitting the terminal view, which can be useful when you need to observe the output of multiple commands simultaneously.
+This can be achieved by selecting the `Split Terminal` option or by clicking the icon that resembles a square split by a line.

-### Closing Terminals
+### Terminal Closure

-You can close a terminal instance by clicking the trash can icon.
+To close a terminal instance, simply click the trash can icon.
+Remember, closing a terminal will also terminate any processes running within it.